learn-co-curriculum/react-hooks-what-is-react/README.md

 ## Learning Goals

-- Understand React framework at a high level
+- Understand React at a high level
 - Explain some of the benefits of using React when developing web applications

 ## Why Learn React?